teancom/codex/aws.md

                               0       0       0.00    0.00    0.00    0.00
 ```

-Copy the http or https link for forwarding and paste it into your browser, you will be able to visit the Gnossis web interface for bolo.
+Copy the http or https link for forwarding and paste it into your browser, you
+will be able to visit the Genesis web interface for bolo.

 Out of the box, the Bolo installation will begin monitoring itself
 for general host health (the `linux` collector), so you should